HySonLab/LANTERN/README.md

 ```

-PPI datasets (yeast):
+### PPI datasets (yeast):

-First, ensure that pretrained weights for all entities in the dataset are properly located at data\embedding\{dataset_name}
+First, ensure that pretrained weights for all entities in the dataset are properly located at data\embedding\{dataset_name}.

-Second, cd code
+Second, cd code.

 Finally, run the training script:
 ```